rduhtresearch/RIDS_testing/README.md

 - you are running the command from the correct folder
 - you are connected to the internet on first run

-If it still does not work, send the error message to the project owner or IT support.
+If it still does not work, send the error message to the project developer.